vvlooking/research-impact/website/analyze-data-productivity.md

 ```

 ## Calculate the Average Number of Documents Published per Year
 Calculate the average number of documents published per year by running the script below.
-Update the file path, `file_path_to_standardized_dataset.xlsx`.
+Update the file paths, `path_to_standardized_dataset.xlsx` and `path_to_figures_folder.png`

 ```r
 # Load libraries